GOODNews

 SATURDAY, SEPTEMBER 12 | Seaway Bike Tour Fundraiser

-Strategic Planning Update from the Board
+Strategic Planning Update | M2S Board

 The M2S Board continues to seek a nominee from Classis Eastern Canada to serve as a member on the board.
 Past experience on a governance board is a welcome asset, but not a requirement.
 If you’re interested in learning more or receiving a description of responsibilities, please reach out to the current Board Chair, Shawn Brix.

-Better yet, you can get one charitable receipt for all your yearly donations by setting up an account with Christian Stewardship Services.
+You can donate by e-transfer (donations@ministrytoseafarers.org), through the PayPal Giving Fund, at CanadaHelps or by cheque.
+Visit our Donate webpage for details.
+Better yet, you can get one charitable receipt for all your yearly donations by setting up an account with Christian Stewardship Services (www.csservices.ca).
 Give to any Canadian charity.
 Give anytime.
 Top up your account as needed.
 Get one tax receipt from CSS for all your donations.
-Visit the CSS MemberNET website for details.
+Visit CSS MemberNET for details: (www.amimembernet.com/css/login)

 -